 I remember my grandmother always had a pot of something simmering on the stove, making the whole house smell inviting.
 This cinnamon tea reminds me of that feeling.

-It is uncomplicated, and it offers a quiet moment in a busy day.
-For years, Iโve found myself reaching for cinnamon sticks or the ground spice whenever I need a little calm.
-Itโs a simple joy.
+It is uncomplicated and offers a quiet moment in a busy day.
+If you appreciate these kinds of traditional, spiced drinks, you might also enjoy this Golden Milk.
+For years, I’ve found myself reaching for cinnamon sticks or the ground spice whenever I need a little calm.
+It’s a simple joy.

 Cinnamon Tea